jmbertin/Minitalk/README.md

 # Minitalk Project

-Minitalk is a unique communication system built on UNIX signals.
+Minitalk is a project undertaken as part of the 42 school curriculum.
+It's a unique communication system built on UNIX signals.
 This lightweight server-client application allows for a simple and direct means of interprocess communication through customized handling of SIGUSR1 and SIGUSR2 signals.

 ----

 ## Features

 - Lightweight server-client communication